Tranquil Salvador III: Civic life

 Salvador III is the former President of the Integrated Bar of the Philippines - Quezon City Chapter (2009–2011) where he launched the first and only Integrated Bar of the Philippines (IBP) on Wheels Program that brought legal aid assistance by van to local communities.
 From 2010 to 2011, he served as the District Governor of Rotary International for District 3810, the oldest District in the Philippines consisting the cities of Manila and Pasay and provinces of Cavite and Oriental Mindoro.

 He is the Chairman of the Philippine Columbian Association.
 An association "renowned as a gathering place for those who believe in the principles of liberty and justice" according to President Ramon Magsaysay.

 Personal life

 Salvador III is married to Maria Roselle Apasan; they have four children.
+Josefina Phodaca-Ambrosio, the first Asian and only Filipino to become President of Federación Internacional de Abogadas (FIDA), is his paternal grandaunt.